awaisk65/gradient-descent-single-variable-linear-regression/readme.txt

 =========================
 INSTALLATION DEPENDENCIES
 =========================
-The algorithms should work with Python 3.6 or above.
+The model should work with Python 3.6 or above.
 Below are the dependencies required for the toolset with the versions with which the algorithm was tested:
  * Python 3.6.9
  * Numpy 1.19.2
  * tqdm 4.50.0